tommlogan/riskblog/_posts/2019-09-03-resilience-fingerprint.md

 In the folling picture, for example, is a visualization of a *fingerprint* in the heatmap on the left.
 For the tweets from a disaster (in this case, the 2018 Hurricane Florence), a more red square indicates a stronger presence of the two elements of resilience occurring together in the data after adjusting.
 The figure on the right shows all the disasters, plotted based on their principle components demonstrating the similarities in the patterns of tweets.
 <img class ="image" src="/assets/blog/2019-09-03-resilience-fingerprint/algorithms.png"  width = "909px">

 The key takeaway is that if we assume Tweets represnt a version of how individuals respond to disasters, we find that different **types** (hurricanes, earthquakes, political) events have commonalities in how they impact communitites.
 This work forms the basis of a new body of work in which we hope we can make *predictions* about how a community will respond to a disaster in the future.
+The goal is to be able to predict the future outcomes of community resilience in real time!

 [For more information, the UN office of Disaster Risk Reduction has written a fun summary](https://sustainabilitycommunity.nature.com/channels/1385-behind-the-paper/posts/38745-neglecting-future-urban-development-and-changing-risks-can-lead-to-maladaptation-to-natural-hazards) and you can find the paper here: